Lawrence Bittaker and Roy Norris: Shirley Lynette Ledford

 Norris then reached for the sledgehammer as Ledford—seeing him do this—screamed, "Oh no!"
 Norris then struck Ledford once upon the left elbow.
 In response, she informed Norris he had broken her elbow, before pleading, "Don't hit me again."
 In response, Norris again raised the sledgehammer as Ledford repeatedly screamed, "No!"
-Norris then proceeded to strike Ledford 25 consecutive times upon the same elbow with the sledgehammer, before asking her, "What are you sniveling about?" as Ledford continuously screamed and wept.
+Norris then proceeded to strike Ledford twenty-five consecutive times upon the same elbow with the sledgehammer, before asking her, "What are you sniveling about?" as Ledford continuously screamed and wept.

 We've all heard women scream in horror films ... still, we know that no-one is really screaming.
 Why?
 Simply because an actress can't produce some sounds that convince us that something vile and heinous is happening.
 If you ever heard that tape, there is just no possible way that you'd not begin crying and trembling.
 I doubt you could listen to more than a full sixty seconds of it.

 — Roy Norris, describing his recollections of the audio tape the pair had created of Shirley Ledford's rape and torture.
 April 1997.

 After approximately two hours of captivity, Norris killed Ledford by strangling her with a wire coat hanger, which he tightened with pliers.
 Ledford did not react much to the act of strangulation, although she died with her eyes open.
 Bittaker then opted to discard her body on a random lawn in order to view the reaction from the press.
 The pair drove to a randomly selected house in Sunland where Norris discarded Ledford's body in a bed of ivy upon the front lawn.

 Ledford's body was found by a jogger the following morning.
 An autopsy revealed that, in addition to having been sexually violated, she had died of strangulation after receiving extensive blunt-force trauma to the face, head, breasts, and left elbow, with her olecranon sustaining multiple fractures.
 Her genitalia and rectum had been torn, caused in part by Bittaker having inserted pliers inside her body.
-In addition, her left hand bore a puncture wound and a finger on her right hand had been slashed.
+In addition, her left hand bore a puncture wound and the index finger on her right hand had been slashed.

 Bittaker would later claim the tape recording the pair had created of Ledford's clear abuse and torture offered nothing other than the evidence of a threesome, adding that, toward the very end, Ledford was screaming for him and Norris to kill her.